CCTV system design and installation

 Tape drives are expensive and prone to failure.
 The total cost of ownership is high when considering the price of the recorders and tapes.
 Managing tapes costs time and money and takes up space.
 Atomik.biz strongly recommends replacing any remaining tape-based systems with a digital video recorder.

 Digital CCTV systems

 Digital Video Recorders (DVR) are typically network-attached and viewed by computer.
-Correctly configuring the network means, cameras can be monitored from the local system and over the Internet on a smartphone, tablet or computer.
+Correctly configuring the network means that cameras can be monitored from the local system and over the Internet on a smartphone, tablet or computer.

-A modern DVR is a capable device, able to monitor, record and playback, all at the same time.
-They typically have 4, 8, 16 or 32 cameras and have varying amounts of storage space which is on a hard disk.
-Hard disks have the advantage of not suffering from reduced image quality due to tape wear.
-With modern hard drives, storage of over a month of video on all cameras is possible.
+A modern DVR is a capable device, able to monitor, record and playback simultaneously.
+They typically have 4, 8, 16 or 32 cameras and varying amounts of storage space on a hard disk.
+Hard disks cannot suffer from reduced image quality due to tape wear.
+Modern hard drives make storing over a month of video on all cameras possible.

 Another significant advantage is that in the event of a security problem, the device can go quickly to the time and camera you are interested in without having to fast forward through numerous videotapes.
 Once located, an event is copied to a file and given to the police.
 Digital Video Recorders can be managed remotely.

 Upgrading existing CCTV systems

 Changing from a tape-based CCTV system to a DVR-based system is often straightforward and relatively inexpensive.
 Assuming the existing cameras and cabling are working well, the changeover is simple.
 Upgrading involves swapping the cables from the current cameras to the new DVR.
 The new DVR can be standalone, but most business owners want to use the network features and view them remotely.
 Remote viewing requires a connection to the network and some configuration of the DVR and the router or firewall.

 An increasing number of Atomik.biz clients have video surveillance equipment, and we can integrate this into their network to suit their requirements.